LSPECTRONIZTAR/LSPECTR-OS/README.md

 ## Installation

-To install LSPECTR-OS, simply download the executable file from our [Game Jolt page](insert_gamejolt_link_here) and follow the on-screen instructions.
+To install LSPECTR-OS, simply download the executable file from our [Game Jolt page](insert_gamejolt_link_here) or from the GitHub repository and follow the on-screen instructions.

 ## What LSPECTR-OS Can Do